BillyTheSquid21/Space-Engine/README.md

 # SpaceGame

-For Core Engine, Branch 0.7-Core is the correct branch
+For Core Engine, Branch 0.7-Core is the correct branch with instructions

 This branch is not the engine and is WIP